9-year-old Charlotte Sena found safe after massive search in Upstate New York, suspect in custody

 NEW YORK -- Charlotte Sena, a 9-year-old girl who disappeared from Moreau Lake State Park over the weekend, has been found safe and a suspect is in custody, New York State Police said Monday evening.

-Sena and her family were camping when she went for a bike ride in the 6,000-acre park Saturday and vanished.
+Sena and her family were camping in the park, located about 45 miles north of Albany, when she went for a bike ride with friends Saturday and vanished.

-An Amber alert was issued Sunday morning as investigators believed there was a strong chance she was abducted.
+An Amber alert was issued Sunday morning as investigators believed there was a strong chance Sena was abducted.

 Monday, the FBI joined the search.
-Crews used drones and bloodhounds to scour the park located about 45 miles north of Albany.
+Crews used drones and bloodhounds to scour the 6,000-acre park.

 "After a 48-hour-long search, Charlotte Sena has been found.
 Extremely grateful to @nyspolice, @NYStateParks police, and all of our partners who worked tirelessly to locate Charlotte and ensure she could return home safely to her family," Gov. Kathy Hochul said on X, formerly Twitter.